Restrictive Covenants & Non-Compete Agreements

 However, the report noted that “the FTC’s proposal faces resistance from employers in all industries, including hospitals and private equity-backed medical groups that employ thousands of physicians, nurse practitioners, and other medical professionals.”
 As such, “business and hospital groups are likely to sue to block the rule, arguing that Congress hasn’t authorized the commission to regulate noncompete clauses.”
 Although “there is bipartisan support in Congress for legislation that would restrict noncompete clauses and authorize FTC action, the bill hasn’t advanced,” and “similar legislation stalled in past years.”

 The number of responses the FTC received to its proposed rule extended the estimated timing of a final rule, with the FTC expected to vote on a final rule as late as April 2024.
 Given the current makeup of the FTC’s commissioners, a ban was expected to pass in some form, even if not as broad as first proposed.
-Once any final rule becomes effective, litigation challenging its validity is almost certain, with opponents pledging to sue the FTC over any ban.
-Such litigation will take months or longer, and the outcome of any lawsuit is unpredictable at this stage.
+Once any final rule became effective, litigation challenging its validity was almost certain, with opponents pledging to sue the FTC over any ban.
+Such litigation will take months or longer, and the outcome of any lawsuit is unpredictable.

-Uncertainty regarding the proposed FTC rule (which is now final – see below) is likely to continue well into at least 2024 and probably beyond.
-Additionally, a bipartisan group of U.S. senators recently introduced the Workforce Mobility Act of 2023, which, if passed, would also prohibit the use of non-competition provisions across the nation.
+Uncertainty regarding the proposed FTC rule (which is now final – see below) was deemed likely to continue well into 2024, and probably beyond.
+Additionally, a bipartisan group of U.S. senators introduced the Workforce Mobility Act of 2023, which, if passed, would also prohibit the use of non-competition provisions across the nation.
 As of this writing, it is unknown whether this or similar federal legislation will be enacted or when it will become effective.

 On December 7, 2023, HHS, the FTC, and the U.S. Department of Department of Justice announced several new actions to promote competition in healthcare and support lower prescription drug costs.
 The actions included launching a public inquiry into how private equity and other corporations’ increasing power and control of healthcare is affecting Americans; identifying anticompetitive “roll ups” (a strategy in which a series of small acquisitions can lead to market consolidation and contribute to worse patient outcomes); and increasing ownership transparency.

-On April 16, 2024, the FTC announced it will decide on April 23 whether to issue a final rule that would prohibit most employers from enforcing noncompetes against workers.
+On April 16, 2024, the FTC announced it would decide on April 23, 2024 whether to issue a final rule that would prohibit most employers from enforcing noncompetes against workers.
 The FTC issued the controversial proposed rule (88 Fed.
 Reg.
-3482) last year with an initial 60-day comment period, which later was extended by an additional month due to the high volume of comments.
+3482) in 2023 with an initial 60-day comment period, which later was extended due to the high volume of comments.
 The FTC said it received more than 26,000 comments on the proposal.

 In announcing the April 23 vote, the FTC said the proposed final rule under consideration “would generally prevent most employers from using noncompete clauses.”
 The FTC said it would not take additional public comments at the April 23 meeting.